ston3dg3/IT_security/GPG_keys.md

 6. Now your friend should export the public key again and send it back after they signed with their private key.
 They can export the key with:
 `gpg --armor --export <key_fingerprint> > <public_key.asc>`
-Then they can send the key by attaching the file to an E-Mail
+Then they can send the key back to you by attaching the file to an E-Mail

+7. You will need to update your local gpg key with the newly signed key from your friend by integrating it into your keyring.
+For that, use the gpg insert statement with the user ID that you specified in Step 1:
+`gpg -insert <user-id>`

-7. Now you can check if the person who signed the key was really your friend by typing:
+8. Now you can check if the person who signed the key was really your friend by typing:
 `gpg --list-sigs <user-id>`
-User-id can be anything that appears in the uid row when the command gpg --list-keys is used
+If the key lists 2 signatures, one from you, and one from your friend, then you did everything correctly and should have a working gpg key which is trusted by 2 people.